Curvature formulas related to a family of stable Higgs bundles: Abstract

 \section{Abstract}

-In this paper, we investigate the base complex manifold of an effectively parameterized holomorphic family of stable Higgs bundles over a fixed compact K\"{a}hler manifold.
-We first briefly recall Biswas-Schumacher's work on the curvature formula of the Weil-Petersson metric on the base manifold, the semipositivity of the holomorphic sectional curvature implies some geometric properties of the base manifold.
-Then we calculate the curvature on the higher direct image bundle over the base manifold, which recovers Biswas-Schumacher's curvature formula.
-Finally, we construct a smooth and strongly pseudo-convex complex Finsler metric for the base manifold, the corresponding holomorphic sectional curvature is calculated explicitly.
+In this paper, we investigate the geometry of the base complex manifold of an effectively parametrized holomorphic family of stable Higgs bundles over a fixed compact K\"{a}hler manifold.
+The starting point of our study is Schumacher--Toma/Biswas--Schumacher's curvature formulas for Weil--Petersson-type metrics, in Sect. \ref{sec2}, we give some applications of their formulas on the geometric properties of the base manifold.
+In Sect. \ref{sec3}, we calculate the curvature on the higher direct image bundle, which recovers Biswas--Schumacher's curvature formula.
+In Sect. \ref{sec4}, we construct a smooth and strongly pseudo-convex complex Finsler metric for the base manifold, the corresponding holomorphic sectional curvature is calculated explicitly.